shivammathur/setup-php/README.md

 #### PHP

-Setup problem matchers for your `PHP` output by adding this step after the `setup-php` step.
+Set up problem matchers for your `PHP` output by adding this step after the `setup-php` step.

 ```yaml
 - name: Setup problem matchers for PHP